NadyLuna/NadyLuna/README.md

 ## About Me

-I'm an expert in Finance, Web Developer in training, Financial Market enthusiast, curious, I love learning new tools and everything that can optimize my work.
+I'm  Web Developer in training, Financial Market enthusiast, curious, I love learning new tools and everything that can optimize my work.
+I Love 🐈, and 🐕 in fact, all animals 🐾 !
+I love traveling and I love nature! 🌴

 I am very interested in learning more about the Data Science.

 Always looking to improve knowledge and skills through courses, projects and eager to learn!